michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0033.md

 - n: (law) a gift of real property by will
 - n: a will disposing of real property
 ### Family
-devise: devised, devisee, deviser, devises, devising+;devisee: devisees;deviser: devisers;devising: devisings
+- devise: devised, devisee, deviser, devises, devising+
+- devisee: devisees
+- deviser: devisers
+- devising: devisings
 ### Examples
 - Devising a nozzle for the aeroponic sprayer proved a tougher problem.
 - Daly says the league is devising two separate schedules for the 2017-18 season, one of which would feature an Olympic break.